-Before the conclusion of each insurance contract, or upon renewal, we'll remind you of your right to know the level of commission we receive from your insurer(s).
-You're entitled, at any time, to request information regarding the commission we receive.
+Before the conclusion of each insurance contract, or upon renewal, we’ll remind you of your right to know the level of commission we get from insurers.
+You’re entitled, at any time, to ask for information about the commission we receive.

 We draw your attention to the sections headed ‘Cancelling your insurance’ and ‘Ending your relationship with us’.

 We aim to provide you with a high level of customer service at all times.
-If you're not satisfied, please contact Kerri-Ann Hockley, Head of Customer Service, on 0345 561 0320.
+If you’re not satisfied in any way, please contact Kerri-Ann Hockley, Head of Customer Service, on 0345 222 5364.

 We’re covered by the Financial Services Compensation Scheme (FSCS).
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 This depends on the type of business and the circumstances of the claim.

-Insurance advising and arranging is covered for 90% of the claim, without any upper limit.
+Claims related to insurance advising and arranging are covered for up to 90% of the claim’s value, without any upper limit.

-For compulsory insurance, (such as employers' liability), insurance advising and arranging is covered for 100% of the claim without any upper limit.
+For compulsory insurance, (such as Employers’ Liability), claims related to insurance advising and arranging are covered up to 100% of their value, without any upper limit.